 While every permanent band member was heaped with praise and Airey was lauded for his work, Ian Gillan seems to have been the standout on this particular night.
 Several people commented on his extraordinary energy and how he looked and sounded better than he had in years.
 Later recordings from the tour would back up how good he sounded and how good of a mood he was in throughout the tour.

 Several reviews also mention that the group seemed nervous, especially early on.
 Realization seemed to come to them that things were working out, however, which was also noticed by reviewers.
-Despite, or perhaps because, of all this, they managed a remarkable concert.
+Despite, or perhaps because, of the remarkable circumstances behind this concert, they managed a remarkable concert.
 Ian Paice was specially recognized as having looked out for Don Airey musically; this makes a bit of sense given he was the one with the most recent exposure to Airey, having played with him eighteen years prior alongside Gary Moore (and while that objectively is not recent, the point still stands).
-Steve Morse was also mentioned to have helped his new cohort out, with some of their interplay highlighted.
+Steve Morse was also mentioned to have helped his new bandmate out, with some of their interplay highlighted.
 This was thus a strong beginning for the newest guitar-keyboard partnership, always considered one of the most important relationships within the Purple five-man band.

 The Jutland Post, the local newspaper, reviewed the gig quite positively as well, noting how much enthusiasm the band used in their work.
 They even went so far as to claim that the group went after every song as if it were the first time they were playing it — normally a fairly run-of-the-mill comment, but in this case, a comment with a grain of truth for Airey!